Silent Killer: Unveiling the Deadly Effects of Arsenic Poisoning

 • Demulcents prevent absorption

-• Antidote- Freshly precipitated hydrated Ferric Oxide
+• Antidote: Freshly precipitated hydrated Ferric Oxide

-• BAL- 200 to 400 mg in first day, 100 to 200 mg in second and third day, 50 to 100 mg for 7 to 10 days bd.
+• BAL: 200 to 400 mg on the first day, 100 to 200 mg on the second and third days, and 50 to 100 mg for 7 to 10 days bd.
 DMSA or DMPS may be used instead of BAL.
 They are better.

 • Inj.
-Penicillamine- 250 to 500 mg qds.
+Penicillamine- to 500 mg qds.

-• Purgatives- Castor oil or Magnesium Sulphate
+• Purgatives: Castor oil or Magnesium Sulphate

 • Cholera saline I/V to combat shock